 You may also be required to pay restitution to the victim consisting of the reimbursement for his or her expenses, such as medical expenses, counseling, or the repair of any damaged property.
 You may additionally be subjected to an order of protection which is the state’s name for a restraining order.
 These will order you to stop any further type of abuse, restrict you from any contact with the victim, make temporary child custody orders, and more.

 Also Serving St. Charles with Experienced Legal Representation

 In the face of the above harsh penalties, you need a tough defender who will be tenacious in his fight for your liberty and your future.
-At Glaesman Law, you can count on our dedication to providing you with superior legal help from the moment we come onboard.
-We have the experience, skills, and resources to conduct a thorough investigation into your arrest and to do everything within the bounds of the law to help put you in the strongest legal position for best possible results.
+At Glaesman Law Firm, you can count on our dedication to providing you with superior legal help from the moment we come on board.
+We have the experience, skills, and resources to conduct a thorough investigation into your arrest and to do everything within the bounds of the law to help put you in the strongest legal position for the best possible results.